fanart-tv/fanartwiki/docs/General/why denied.md

 ![logo-wrong-size](../../../assets/images/why-denied/logo-wrong-size.jpg){ id='denied-card-image' style="border-radius;.5em;"}

-The left image has no gutter at all where as the right one has a gutter which is too big.
+**Problem:** The left image has no gutter at all where as the right one has a gutter which is too big.
 The left image also doesn’t have a shadow, but we’ll get to that.
 The gutter is 10px all around and only shadow and glow is allowed there, however the logo must still fill all the way out to the beginning of the gutter unless the shadow/glow exceedes 10px.

 **Fix:** Simply resize the logo.